fsiamp/droozle-game/README.md

 <b>URL</b>: https://Droozle.github.io/droozle<br>
 <b>Google Play Store</b>: https://play.google.com/store/apps/details?id=appinventor.ai_fsiamp.Droozle

-Application written in HTML, Javascript, jQuery and CSS.
+Application written in HTML, Javascript, jQuery/AJAX and CSS.

 It includes a series of questions in which the user is challenged to answer them correctly.
 The answer is based on what describes best the aforementioned piece of text.